-Qualifying for the UEFA Regions' Cup, Europe's top competition for amateur players, begins on Monday with eight teams eventually to reach next June's finals.
+Qualifying for the UEFA Regions' Cup, Europe's top competition for amateur players, is in progress with eight teams eventually to reach next June's finals.
 Zagreb of Croatia won the 2016/17 edition.

 How it works

-- There are three preliminary round groups playing until 23 July, with the teams finishing first and the two best runners-up progressing to the intermediate round.
+- In the three preliminary round groups played in June and July, the teams finishing first and the two best runners-up progressed to the intermediate round.

-- The winners of the eight intermediate round groups, played as mini-tournaments from 14 June until later in the year, will compete in the finals next June, hosted by one of the qualifiers.
+- The winners of the eight intermediate round groups, played as mini-tournaments, will compete in the finals next June, hosted by one of the qualifiers.

-• Group winners and two best runners-up progress to the intermediate round.
+• Group winners and two best runners-up progressed to the intermediate round.